 Terry Smith is the assistant coach for men's and women's cross-country and men's and women's track and field.

 Smith came to OLLU from the University of the Incarnate Word (2012-2014), where as a graduate assistant/assistant coach, his areas were sprints, jumps and hurdles and his specified events were hurdles, strength and conditioning.
 In his first year at UIW, both the men's and women's 4x100 relay teams won conference titles and ran the NCAA Division II National Championship meet.
 Prior to UIW, Smith coached at McMurry University from 2011-2012.
 There, his areas were sprints, jumps and hurdles and his specified events were hurdles, strength and conditioning.
 He also was on the staff of the 2012 NCAA Division III Men's National Track and Field Team Champion.
 Smith was inducted to the McMurry University Hall of Honor in September, 2018 as a member of the 2008 National Championship Track and Field Team.

 Smith received a Bachelor of Arts in English from McMurry University.
 While there, he won multiple All-Conference awards from the American Southwest Conference.
 He also received the Sportsmanship Award in 2011 and the Top Track Athlete of the Year Award in 2011.
 He is an NCAA Division III five-time All-American and was on the National Championship Team in 2008.
 He set school records in the pentathlon and in the indoor 4x400 meter relay.
 He is a native of Crowell, Texas, where he was a five-sport letterman at Crowell High School.
-He was a Texas State bronze medalist in the 300-meter hurdles.